mojaloop/ml-perf-characterization/cpu-profiling/cl-position-handler/README.md

 ### Replay the messages
 - Execute the script `feed-test-data.sh` to clear the necessary records in mysql database and dump kafka position messages
 - Import `Position Handler Test Dashboard` in grafana and observe the processing time and throughput

+## Inputs (TODO):
+- Document the observations about batch processing
+- Add hardware spec of dev machine, component versions ...etc
+- Try sync to false
+- Try use a buffer class for rawMessage assignment issue
+- Enable CACHE_ENABLED and observe the difference (Also with participant select query)
+- Document mysql statements for prepare and fulfil separately
+- Get kafka and mysql test dumps for testing prepare and fulfil messages separately
+- Investigate the missing sql update position queries from previous findings